 Back

-Please ensure that you read the Medicine Summer School guidance notes and the relevant policies outlined in this document.You must tick to confirm that you abide by each statement
+Please ensure that you read the Medicine Summer School guidance notes and the relevant policies outlined in this form.
+You must tick to confirm that you abide by each statement.

-I have read and understood and will abide by the Health and Safety Statement and the Code of Conduct and rules in the Medicine Summer School guidance notes Accept that an offer of a place on the Medicine Summer School is entirely at the discretion of the University of Sunderland
+I have read and understood and will abide by the Health and Safety Statement and the Code of Conduct and rules in the Medicine Summer School 2020 guidance notes.
+Accept that an offer of a place on the Medicine Summer School is entirely at the discretion of the University of Sunderland.

-Parent/Carer Consent
+Parent/carer consent

 This section must be completed by a parent/carer if you will be under 18 at the time of attending the Medicine Summer School.
-Parent/carer - it is important that you read and agree to the terms outlined.
-The Medicine Summer School takes place Wednesday 8th of July to Thursday 9th of July 2020.
+Parent/carer – it is important that you read and agree to the terms outlined.
+The Medicine Summer School takes place Wednesday 8 July to Thursday 9 July 2020.